 • If you leave the scene of an accident where you caused the death of another party: You may face felony criminal charges punishable by up to 15 years in prison, a fine up to $10,000 or both.

-On average, Michigan drivers pay $2,691 per year for full coverage car insurance — 34 percent more than the national average of $2,014 per year.
-After causing a standard at-fault accident, such as rear-ending another car, drivers can expect to pay an average of $4,051.
+It’s hard to say exactly how much a hit-and-run would affect your car insurance premium, because it depends on the other incidents on your record and the seriousness of the accident.
+However, potential rates can be steep on top of Michigan’s already above-average rates.
+On average, Michigan drivers pay $3,049 per year for full coverage car insurance — about 25 percent more than the national average of $2,458 per year.
+After causing an at-fault accident, Michigan drivers pay an average of $4,497.
 A hit-and-run accident would probably mean paying even more.

-In addition to stopping, drivers in Michigan must take certain steps following any accident to stay in compliance with state laws.
+In addition to stopping, drivers must take certain steps following any accident to stay in compliance with Michigan hit-and-run laws.
 These include giving personal and vehicle information to the person or occupants involved in the accident, rendering aid to anyone injured and arranging or providing transportation for injured parties.

 If you’re the victim of a hit-and-run, experts also recommend that you: